Multi phase vapor liquid solid hydrate software

 - Cubic Plus Association (SRK and PR variants)

-- Hydrates (Cubic Plus Association, Van Der Waals-Platteeuw)
+- Hydrates (several models based on Van Der Waals-Platteeuw)

 - additional models as Pitzer, NRTL for electrolyte solutions, PC SAFT (with association contribute), GERG (2008) etc. available in extended versions.